AmritRVardhan/blog/content/posts/learnings-from-CTR-prediction.md

 *Feature Engineering depends on the dataset and how each dataset performs when different steps are taken.
 The combination of feature engineering that can be done are endless.
 The below are expressed **generally**.

-**Outlier Handling**
+## **Outlier Handling**

 The above outlier only works for a Gaussian/Normal distribution.
 To understand Interquartile range, we first need to understand quartiles.
 Quartiles, in easier terms, are percentiles.
 If someone says 25% Quartile (or 1st Quartile), it means, 25% of the data falls behind it, if someone says, q2 or 50% Quartile, it means 50% of data falls behind it.
-Interquartile range is q3-q1.
+Interquartile range is

+> q3-q1.

 Where q3 refers to 75 percentile and q1 means, 25 percentile.

 One method for Outlier Handling requires to cap to a max value and min value.
-For a gaussian distribution, the max value is found to be q3+1.5 * IQR.
-This goes very far away for a distribution as the standard deviation is more than 3.
+For a gaussian distribution, the max value is found to be
+> q3+1.5 * IQR.

+This goes very far away for a distribution as the standard deviation is close to 3.
 Similarly, the min values is q1-1.5 * IQR.

+> Random song suggestion.
+We're finally Landing - Home.

 Other methods for Outlier Handling includes removing the outliers altogether.
 In very rare cases, you can use algorithms like KNN to find the nearest neighbors and replace with a more appropriate value.

-**Missing Values**
+## **Missing Values**

 A good way to find missing values in the dataset(dataframe)is to use ```df.isnull().sum()```, if the values are 0 for all the columns in your dataset, it might mean there are no null values.
 But you can be tricked, so keep an eye for values like -1 or other set values that might signal missing values.
 If the values missing are very high it is better to remove the columns from the dataset all together.
 Very rarely does it mean, that it has an impact on the output.